 - 12:00 am thunderstorms possible at 4:30 am

 Overall based on what was predicted I would have said 8 out of 10 chance of how much rain we were going to get.
 In that respect, it makes sense for people wondering if they are going to get rained out on their trip.
-In reality, it was a 1 or 2 the level we actually got and none of it would have interfered with any vacation related activities.
+In reality, the level we actually got was a 1 or 2 and none of it would have interfered with any vacation related activities.

 Belize Forum Links